binaryage/totalfinder-i18n/readme.md

 You can tweak resource files and add your preferred language.

-The idea is to install TotalFinder and then symlink its `Resources` folder to the copy of this repository where you can edit it.
 You should push your changes back to GitHub and I will then incorporate your work into [next TotalFinder release](https://totalfinder.binaryage.com/beta-changes).

 You may want to read [TotalFinder opened for localization](https://blog.binaryage.com/totalfinder-localization/) blog post.